Loan for the purchase of art or collectibles

 What is the difference between an instalment loan and an art loan (Art Lending)?

-An installment loan is an unsecured consumer loan with no restrictions on its use, and its terms depend on your creditworthiness.
-In art lending, the artwork itself (or an existing collection) serves as collateral for the loan, which often allows for higher amounts but also means the object is pledged.
+An instalment loan is an unsecured consumer loan for any purpose, whose terms depend on your creditworthiness.
+In art lending, the artwork itself (or an existing collection) serves as security for the loan, which often makes higher sums possible, but also means pledging the item.

 What documents do I need for the loan application?

-You typically require valid identification documents, current proof of income (such as payslips or a profit and loss statement), bank statements, a positive SCHUFA report, and a professional valuation for the artwork you wish to acquire.
+You will generally need valid identification documents, recent proof of income (payslips or BWA), bank statements, a positive SCHUFA report and a professional valuation for the artwork you wish to purchase.

 What are the interest rates for an art loan?

-For a personal loan for unrestricted use, the effective annual interest rates typically range between three and seven percent, depending on creditworthiness and term.
-Specialized art loans may have different, individually negotiated terms.
+For an instalment loan for unrestricted use, the effective annual interest rates typically range between three and seven per cent, depending on creditworthiness and term.
+Specialist art loans may have different, individually negotiated terms.

-What does an art insurance cover that a household insurance does not?
+What does an art insurance policy cover that contents insurance does not?

-What happens if I cannot repay the loan?
+What happens if I can't repay the loan?

-The usual dunning and collection procedures apply to an instalment loan.
-If the artwork has been deposited as collateral (Art Lending), the bank may, after a period, liquidate the object, for example, by auctioning it to cover the outstanding loan amount.
+In the case of an instalment loan, the usual dunning and debt collection procedures apply.
+If the artwork was deposited as security (Art Lending), the bank can realise the asset after a set period, for example by having it auctioned, in order to cover the outstanding loan amount.

 Subscribe to our newsletter